As animal welfare becomes more important to many consumers, farmers are increasingly turning to higher welfare pig production systems to meet demand.

 Despite not teeth-clipping, the piglets do not have problems with facial lesions and sows do not suffer udder damage.
 They breed their own White Duroc crossed with Large White/Landrace sows which produce on average 10 piglets per litter.
 The smaller litter and good sow condition alleviate potential facial and udder damage issues.

 On average weaning takes place when the eldest piglets are 28 days old and weighing around 7.5kg.
 Pre-wean mortality is around 12-13%.
 Piglets are weaned into straw based buildings with kennels at around 0.8m2/pig until they reach 40kg.
 The pigs are then moved into large straw barns and given 1.5m² each until they reach slaughter weight of 110kg.

-Despite not tail docking, Dent’s farmers rarely have incidences of tail biting.
+Despite not tail docking, they rarely have incidences of tail biting.
 Space, appropriate natural ventilation and plenty of manipulable material such as daily fresh straw and play objects keep the pigs fully occupied and help reduce the risk of tail biting.
 Careful consideration is also given to the number and position of drinkers and feeders as well as ambient temperature, which in turn also reduces the risk of tail biting.

 Compassion in World Farming’s Leadership in Pig Welfare award in 2011 recognised producers and companies that are demonstrating significant achievements relating to the non-confinement of sows, and the elimination of tail docking or tooth clipping or grinding in meat pigs.
 The Leadership Award was a precursor to the Good Pig Award which was launched in 2012.

 Compassion in World Farming offers free, objective advice and consultancy from a team of staff who work across the whole of the food industry.
 To find out more about how we can help you improve welfare standards for your pigs, please contact us.